-What Can a Handyman Do in McHenry, Maryland?
+What Can a Handyman Do Without a License in McHenry, Maryland?

 For most paid “handyman” work in McHenry, Maryland (Garrett County), you typically need Maryland Home Improvement Commission (MHIC) licensing/registration if you perform home improvement work for an owner-occupied residence—Maryland does not have a simple statewide “handyman under $X” exemption that replaces MHIC requirements for compensated home-improvement contracting.
 In addition, electrical/plumbing/HVAC work generally requires trade licensing and permits regardless of MHIC status.
 McHenry is an unincorporated community, so local business licensing is usually handled at the county level (and via Maryland tax registration), not a city hall.